People Against Genocide Everywhere

 • In addition, the demand will be made that for every country that votes yes on the Resolution to make a public commitment within 2 days as to what military forces, military supplies, armaments (troops, planes, ships) , as well as what humanitarian aid they will supply ( direct medical aid, debris removal, reconstruction materials , professional aid, and human resources) that they will contribute under this Resolution is reaffirmed.
 This is a fair timeline for that request as it was previously made at the initiation of Phase 2

-• For those countries who vote no or abstain, the picket lines must continue demanding that they now support the Resolution publicly as well, and all of the above must be insisted of them as well, and this does of course include the US.
+• For those countries who vote no or abstain, the picket lines must continue demanding that they now support the Resolution publicly as well, and all of the above must be demanded of them as well, and this does of course include the US.

 Volunteer